craigatk/projektor/publishers/gradle-plugin/README.md

 # Projektor Gradle plugin

-This Gradle plugin supports automatically gathering and publishing the test results from your build to the Projektor server.
+This Gradle plugin supports automatically gathering the test results, code coverage, and more from your Gradle build and publishing them to the Projektor server for easy viewing.

 Example Projektor report from the plugin's build: https://projektorlive.herokuapp.com/tests/U6RAQSZHFAME